princechaudhary874/Broadways-Institute/README.md

 The Broadways Institute Project is a web application designed for an IT institute that provides courses and information about various IT programs and training services.
 This project is built using HTML and CSS, making it a responsive and visually appealing platform for students and prospective learners.

-## Overview
-Here is the Preview of my app- https://github.com/princechaudhary874/Broadways-Institute/assets/118271088/3bb63bca-4335-4a6e-86c5-c317c16ac3ec
+Here is the Preview of my app: https://github.com/princechaudhary874/Broadways-Institute/assets/118271088/3bb63bca-4335-4a6e-86c5-c317c16ac3ec